sirkapil/nehu/pages/birthday.md

 ### Hey Chamki,

 It's 20th September ,your birthday🎉🎂🎊 and this one day is all about you.
-High Five 🙌
+Yeah, only about you.
+High five 🙋

 ![photo](https://duckduckgo.com/assets/addons/footer-illustration.svg)

 You are 22 years old now and here are 22 wishes from my side.
-So here i wish with my true heart ❤
+So here i wish deep from my true heart ❤

 + I wish you go confidently in the direction of your dreams and never look back on regrets or lost opportunities.✌
 + I wish your keep smiling & your khi-khi 😁 remains forever.
 I wish you forever remain the source of unlimited happiness, love, strength,inspiration and smile.😊